IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

           echo done with shellscript
 ```

-Click the **Run Pipeline** and choose task-default-variable and when it completes click on the pipeline run results to see the following output:
+Click the **Run Pipeline** and choose n020-task-default-variable and when it completes click on the pipeline run results to see the following output:

 ```
 [pdv : echoenvvar]